 In the past, I would spend many hours in the kitchen preparing and cooking this delicious beef stew.
 No more!
 This beef stew can now be prepared promptly because I package the tropical root vegetables (viandas) in advance.
 You, therefore, reduce the food preparation time when making this dish.
-I just cook the meat, add the necessary condiments and place the frozen root vegetables (viandas) in the pot to cook for 20 to 30 minutes.
+I just cook the meat, add the necessary condiments and place the frozen root vegetables (viandas) in a cooking pot for 40 minutes.

 Let’s Start Cooking the Beef Stew Meat!